icatproject/topcat/Installation/README.txt

 TOPCAT is an companion product for ICAT.
 It provides a user friendly way to browse the contents of an ICAT.

-These installation instructions are intended for installing Topcat as a companion to ICAT42.
+These installation instructions are intended for installing Topcat as a companion to ICAT.

 In order to make it simple to install TOPCAT, the following configuration is assumed: